 Many employers will be allowing employees to access their work networks via Remote Desktop Protocols (RDPs).
 While this can be secure, a 2019 Check Point study found security problems with some of the most popular RDP tools for Linux and Windows.

-If you have the option of choosing your RDP tool, you can check out our list of recommendations, with SolarWinds being our top choice.
+If you have the option of choosing your RDP tool, you can check out our list of free remote desktop software recommendations, with SolarWinds being our top choice.

 10. Look out for phishing emails and sites